 Page 11 – Testing the Visor

 That’s not all that the Analysis visor provides.
 Using the F key/Left Trigger/L2, items of interest are shown in the Analysis Mode.
-Since the Expeditions Update, an additional mode is instantly available in the Visor by using the XXXX/D-pad left/right to select Target Sweep mode.
+Since the Expeditions Update, an additional mode is instantly available in the Visor by using the F key/D-pad left/right to select Target Sweep mode.
 We won’t be using this for some time yet, but it’s worth noting that a lot of missions that involved the tracking down of items and locations have now been enhanced by the inclusion of this feature.

 Page 22 – Analysis Visor – The Target Sweep Mode